 Other: This course may be repeated for credit with instructor permission.
 Proper athletic attire and non-marking athletic shoes are required to receive credit for this course.
-This is an introductory course and should be taken before Weight Training or conditioning.
+This is an introductory course and should be taken before Weight Training or Cardio & Core Training.
 Level 2 course